viktorbrenek/viktorbrenek.github.io/src/articles/2022-08-22-game-dev-blog-2.md

 be usually found in a desert areas.
 And combinations of scales and fur makes them completly resistant to the desert harsh environment.
 #

 ![image](../assets/images/geckyena.png)

 ## Scorphog
 Hybrid of scorpion and a hog!
 Weird..
 Well those animals might seem strange to you, but they are easy to be scientifycaly explained!
-Both of these animals were probably held in some ZOO before, next to each other. the end of the world.
+Both of these animals were probably held in some ZOO next to each other, before the end of the world.
 After an intensive exposure of radiation and other anomalies they just turned into this!
 Nowadays they wander in the desert leaving no witness behind!
 They are rare to be found for many reasons.
 They are very hostile.